gustavosdelgado/microservices_architecture/doc/cqrs.md

 ## Origin

-Command and Query Responsibility Segregation was a term created by Greg Young and became popular among the development community around 2010.
+Command Query Responsibility Segregation was a term created by Greg Young and became popular among the development community around 2010.

 It came originally from the CQS (Command-query separation) principle, devised by Bertrant Meyer and states that every method should either be a command that performs a data state alteration or a query that returns data, but never both.